International School of Zug and Luzern: History

 The International School of Zug and Luzern (ISZL) was founded in 2008 following the merger of the International School of Zug, the International School of Luzern, and The Riverside School.

 The International School of Zug (ISOZ) was founded 1961 in Zug, as The Zug Anglo-American School.
 Initially with just fourteen students, ISOZ provided an English speaking primary education for the expatriate families in the region.

 The Riverside School was founded in 1990 as a university preparatory high school.
 It has been offering the College Boards Advanced Placement (AP) programme since its inception.
 In 2007, Riverside was authorised to offer the Diploma Programme of the International Baccalaureate (IB).
 In 2003, Riverside moved to the Salesianum, a landmark villa located on the shores of Lake Zug, which included tennis courts, a boat house and a chapel.
 As of 2010, the campus moved to a larger campus at Hünenberg.

 Between 2003 and 2010, the Riverside Campus was located in the Salesianum, a landmark villa built on the shores of Lake Zug between the 17th and 18th centuries.

 The International School of Luzern (ISOL) was founded in 2006 as a sister school to the International School of Zug.
 ISOL was located in the Villa Krämerstein in Kastanienbaum, Horw (a suburb of Luzern).
 In the Summer of 2016, the Luzern campus closed.

 With the merger of these schools on August 1, 2008, the new International School of Zug and Luzern (ISZL) serves the needs of around 1,250 students from more than 50 different nationalities.

 Campuses and facilities

 Both the Zug campus and the Hünenberg campus are located in Canton of Zug and within the Zurich Metropolitan Area.
-The school also owns a Chalet in the Bernese Alps.
+The school also owns a Chalet in Wengen in the Bernese Alps.